TheoLaperrouse/TheoLaperrouse/README.md

 - :technologist: I work with many different programming languages (Flutter, Python, PHP, Javascript, TypeScript) and many others that you can see by browsing my repository
 - :man_scientist: [I love discovering new tools and technologies, I make many small projects to try them out](https://github.com/TheoLaperrouse?tab=repositories)

+I have deployed a [Portfolio](https://theolaperrouse.thorigne-tt.net/) (developed using Astro) to reference and explain some of my various projects. ([Repository](https://github.com/TheoLaperrouse?tab=repositories)

 ## Interesting projects :

 - [Mobile app (Flutter using WordPress API)](https://github.com/TheoLaperrouse/TFTTMobileApp)